Cerezo Osaka: Kit suppliers and shirt sponsors

 Cerezo's club colour is pink, like the cherry blossoms that the club's name is based on.
 Combination colours have been navy blue and black.
 This year, the uniform colour is pink (home) and white (away) for the outfield players and black (home), pink (away) and green for the goalkeepers.

-During the Yanmar Diesel days in the late 1970s to mid-1980s, the uniform was all-red reminiscent of Deportivo Toluca.
+During the Yanmar Diesel days in the late 1970s to mid-1980s, the uniform was all-red reminiscent Mexican club Deportivo Toluca.